Mount Sibayak

 Mount Sibayak (Gunung Sibayak) is a stratovolcano overlooking the town of Berastagi in northern Sumatra, Indonesia.
 Although its last eruption was more than a century ago, geothermal activity in the form of steam vents and hot springs remains high on and around the volcano.
 The vents produce crystalline sulfur, which was mined on a small scale in the past.
 Seepage of sulfurous gases has also caused acidic discolouration of the small crater lake.

 Sibayak is a term from the Karo Batak language referring to a founding community.
-It is relatively easy to climb and has been a tourist attraction since colonial times.
+Mount Sibayak is relatively easy to climb and has been a tourist attraction since colonial times.

-On July 11, 1979, a Fokker F28 operating under Garuda Airlines crashed in Mount Sibayak.
+On July 11, 1979, a Fokker F28 operating under Garuda Indonesian Airways crashed into this mountain.